FLW logo (1)

 Biltmore entrance

 Typical of Wright’s style are the balcony and geometric massing of the lobby.
-In addition, other notable features include the largest gold-leaf ceiling in the world (in the lobby) and a roof constructed of an incredible 32,500 pounds of copper!
+Other notable features include the largest gold-leaf ceiling in the world (in the lobby) and a roof constructed of an incredible 32,500 pounds of copper!

-A Phoenix-based development firm purchased the resort in 1992.
-They then began a $50 million project, completed in January of 1996 that completely renovated the building.
+A Phoenix-based development firm purchased the resort in 1992 and began a $50 million project, completed in January of 1996 that completely renovated the building.
 The resulting makeover salutes Wright with guest rooms and suites that feature desert colors, mission-style furnishings and 1930’s style lamps.

 Hollywood Guests

-The Arizona Biltmore Resort & Spa has raised the bar to a new height when it comes to elegance and style.
-It is apparent that the new owners are committed to preserving the architectural integrity of the Wright-influenced design.
+Attracting celebrities and dignitaries from around the world — Irving Berlin supposedly penned “White Christmas” while sitting beside the original swimming pool — the Arizona Biltmore Resort & Spa has raised the bar to a new height when it comes to elegance and style; it has been apparent that the new owners have been committed to preserving the architectural integrity of the Wright-influenced design.
 Perhaps proper homage was finally paid when, in July, 2003, the Frank Lloyd Wright Ballroom was opened at what is now the largest resort in Arizona.

 Note: In 1973 there was a fire in the Arizona Biltmore.
 Wright’s saguaro cactus graphic was selected from the Frank Lloyd Wright Archive to be rendered in stained glass in the reconstructed foyer.